AzureAD/microsoft-authentication-library-for-android/README.md

 ## Native authentication support in MSAL

-MSAL Android also provides native authentication APIs that allow applications to implement a native experience with end-to-end customizable flows in their mobile applications.
+MSAL Android also enables you to implement a native authentication experience with end-to-end customizable flows in mobile applications.
 With native authentication, users are guided through a rich, native, mobile-first sign-up and sign-in journey without leaving the app.
 The native authentication feature is only available for mobile apps on [External ID for customers](https://learn.microsoft.com/en-us/entra/external-id/customers/concept-native-authentication).

 [![Version Badge](https://img.shields.io/maven-central/v/com.microsoft.identity.client/msal.svg)](https://repo1.maven.org/maven2/com/microsoft/identity/client/msal/)